 Risk management system

-Based on its RAF, the Board of Directors of Daiwa Securities Group Inc. has approved the Rules for Risk Management.
-The rules define basic policies related to risk management, the types of risks that need to be managed, and the responsible executives and departments for each major risk.
+To manage risks for the entire Group based on its RAF, the Board of Directors of Daiwa Securities Group Inc. has approved the Risk Appetite Statement (RAS), which expresses the RAF in writing, and the Rules for Risk Management.
+The rules mainly define basic policies related to risk management, the types of risks that need to be managed, and the responsible executives and departments for each major risk.
+Based on the RAS and the Rules for Risk Management, the Board of Directors and the Audit Committee oversee risk management for the entire Group.
 In order to establish an effective risk governance system, we have created a Guideline for Three Lines of Defense and maintain a comprehensive structure for risk management.

 Basic policies as defined by the Rules for Risk Management Daiwa Securities Group